 Are you ready to start selling your skin care products?
 One of the biggest factors to consider when selling skin care products is the perfect price point for you to be profitable and continue growing.
 There’s a lot that goes into choosing the correct pricing that you should consider before selling.

-Consider your competitors in the market, your marketing strategy, online and in-person expenses, shipping, etc. You must break down what you're trying to pay off and not just how to make a profit.
-The best way to choose product pricing is to just think of where you're selling, what you need in order to sell that product, and what you’ll need to continue selling.
+Pricing is a brand choice.
+Multiple brands can sell similar products and position themselves differently to their target markets and charge very different prices.
+Although, consider your competitors in the market, your marketing strategy, online and in-person expenses, shipping, etc. You must break down what you’re trying to pay off and not just how to make a profit.
+The best way to choose product pricing is to just think of where you’re selling, what you need in order to sell that product, and what you’ll need to continue selling.

 Before diving into the pricing strategy, first research the beauty industry, the quality of ingredients that are going into your products and what they sell for, the audience you are target marketing, and the price points and strategies your competitors in the market are doing.
 All these elements will determine what your brand will look like and how you can fit into the industry.
-Will it be a more luxury, high-end brand due to your high-quality ingredients?
+Will it be a more luxurious, high-end brand due to your high-quality ingredients?
 Or will you have less expenses and want to be a more affordable option to your customer base?
 When you look at these competitors, you can then decide whether to match or beat them with your prices accordingly.

 You want to price your products to cover your investments, expenses, and still be profitable.
 The best way to do this is to break these down into components to later factor in.
-One you have all the components that best match your business plan, you can add them together to make the perfect price point per each product.
+One you have all 5 components that best match your business plan, you can add them together to make the perfect price point per product.

 The second component you have to think about is where you’re selling your products, and the expenses you will have.
 If you are selling in-person, online, or both, you will have multiple expenses that you will need to consider to be profitable.